 Decreed by the Decurions”

 Therefore it is reasonable to assume that there was an equestrian statue on the Temple Mount.
-These statues were probably destroyed by the Byzantine Christians after AD 333, the Jews in AD 614 or the Muslims in AD 638.
+The Byzantine Christians probably destroyed these statues after AD 333, the Jews in AD 614 or the Muslims in AD 638.
 This reused block (spolia) is the only part of the two statues found so far.

-If a temple of Jupiter Capitolinus existed on Temple Mount, it is probable that the new sacred precinct had similar enclosures to that of the Temple of Jupiter that Hadrian built at Heliopolis (Baalbek).
+Supposing a temple of Jupiter Capitolinus existed on Temple Mount, the new sacred precinct probably had similar enclosures to that of the Temple of Jupiter at Heliopolis (Baalbek).
 It is a theory put forth by the Tel Aviv architect Tuvia Sagiv, who has noted the striking similarity in both design and scale between the temple complex of Jupiter in Baalbek and the present arrangement of Islamic buildings on Temple Mount.

-The standard pattern for such temples, as seen in the image above, was an entry through a propylon and an octagonal portico, a plaza with an altar, and the temple proper.
+As seen in the image above, the standard pattern for such temples was an entry through a propylon and an octagonal portico, a plaza with an altar, and the Temple proper.
 Sagiv argues that when the architecture of the temple complex of Jupiter in Baalbek is overlaid on the Temple Mount, it matches the Al Aqsa Mosque and the Dome of the Rock exactly (see the overlaid image here).

 The Temple of Asclepius & Serapis

-In digs conducted in 1964 near the Church of Saint Anne, archaeologists discovered the remains of Hadrian’s Temple of Asclepius – the god of healing – and Serapis.
-Between 150 BC and 70 AD, a popular healing center developed on the site of the Pool of Bethesda, the water reservoirs that supplied water to the temple mount in the 3rd century AD.
-A water cistern, baths and grottoes were arranged for medicinal or religious purposes.
+In digs conducted in 1964 near the Church of Saint Anne, archaeologists discovered the remains of a pagan temple dedicated to Asclepius, the god of healing, and Serapis, a Graeco-Egyptian god, most probably built in Hadrian’s time.
+Between 150 BC and AD 70, a popular healing centre developed on the site of the Pool of Bethesda, the water reservoirs that supplied water to the temple mount in the 3rd century AD.
+A water cistern, baths and caves were arranged for medicinal or religious purposes.

-In the mid 1st century AD, Herod Agrippa built a popular healing center, the asclepeion.
-When Hadrian rebuilt Jerusalem as Aelia Capitolina, he expanded the asclepeion into a large temple to Asclepius and Serapis.
-Several votive offerings were discovered at the site of the temple including a small edicule with snake – the symbol of Asclepius – and wheat ears, a statuette representing a woman getting ready for bathing as well as a Roman coin minted in Aelia Capitolina figuring the god Serapis.
+In the mid-1st century AD, Herod Agrippa built a popular healing centre, the Asclepeion.
+When Hadrian rebuilt Jerusalem as Aelia Capitolina, he expanded the Asclepeion into a large temple to Asclepius and Serapis.
+Several votive offerings were discovered at the temple site, including a small aedicula with a snake – the symbol of Asclepius – and wheatears, a statuette representing a woman getting ready for bathing as a Roman coin minted in Aelia Capitolina figuring the god Serapis.

 The Temple of Aphrodite

-At the junction of the Cardo Maximus with the Decumanus of Aelia, Hadrian’s architects laid out a vast forum (which is now the location of the Muristan).
-A sacred precinct was built adjacent to this forum in the area now occupied by the Church of the Holy Sepulchre, the purported tomb of Jesus and Calvary itself.
-According to Eusebius, Hadrian built a temple dedicated to the Roman goddess Venus in order to bury the cave in which Jesus had been buried.
+At the junction of the Cardo Maximus with the Decumanus of Aelia Capitolina, Hadrian’s architects laid out a vast forum (now the location of the Muristan).
+A sacred precinct was built adjacent to this forum in the area now occupied by the Church of the Holy Sepulchre, the purported site where Jesus was crucified, at a place known as Calvary.
+According to Eusebius, Hadrian built a temple dedicated to the Roman goddess Venus to bury the cave in which Jesus had been buried.

-The sources give conflicting reports but it seems the honoured god of the pagan sanctuary was Hadrian’s own family deity Aphrodite, a goddess also sacred to the occupying 10th legion: the emblem on its Vexillum standard was the Taurus, the zodiacal sign for April, the time of year when the legend was founded and auspicious to Aphrodite.
-The Hadrianic temple was completely destroyed by the Emperor Constantine the Great 180 years later.
-He ordered that the temple be replaced by a church.
+The sources give conflicting reports, but it seems the honoured god of the pagan sanctuary was Hadrian’s family deity Venus, a goddess also sacred to the occupying Tenth Legion; the emblem on its Vexillum standard was the Taurus, the zodiacal sign for April, the time of year when the legend was founded and auspicious to Venus.
+The Hadrianic Temple was destroyed by Constantine I 180 years later.
+He ordered that a church replace the Temple.

-The Hadrianic temple was surrounded by a temenos (a sanctified area, marked by a protective wall) with a main entrance on the Cardo Maximus.
-In the 1970s, in the Chapel of Saint Vartan deep beneath the Church of the Holy Sepulchre, archaeologists discovered part of the original ground level and the protective walls of Hadrian’s temple enclosure (see image here).
-One of these walls has a stone etched with a merchant ship and an inscription “DOMINE IVIMVS” which translates “Lord, we went” (see image here).
+The Hadrianic Temple was surrounded by a temenos (a sanctified area marked by a protective wall) with a main entrance on the Cardo Maximus.
+In the 1970s, in the Chapel of Saint Vartan, deep beneath the Church of the Holy Sepulchre, archaeologists discovered part of the original ground level and the protective walls of Hadrian’s temple enclosure (see image here).
+One of these walls has a stone etched with a merchant ship and an inscription “DOMINE IVIMVS”, which translates as “Lord, we went” (see image here).
 It is estimated that this stone dates from before the completion of the Byzantine church.
 It seems to indicate that the site of the Church of the Holy Sepulchre was regarded as the authentic Golgotha even when a pagan temple stood there.

 Coins minted in Aelia Capitolina

-City coins were issued from the time of Hadrian to that of Valerianus (260) but are especially plentiful from the times of Antoninus Pius, Marcus Aurelius, Eleagabalus, and Trajan Decius.
-The 206 coin types depict the many gods worshiped in Aelia Capitolina: Serapis, Tyche, Dionysus, the Dioscuri, Roma, Ares, Nemesis are all to be found in addition to the Capitoline triad.
+City coins were issued from Hadrian’s to Valerian times (AD 260) but were especially plentiful during the reigns of Antoninus Pius, Marcus Aurelius, Elagabalus, and Decius.
+The 206 coin types depict the many gods worshipped in Aelia Capitolina: Serapis, Tyche, Dionysus, the Dioscuri, Roma, Ares, and Nemesis are all to be found in addition to the Capitoline Triad.

-Aelia was a quiet provincial city but great events such the imperial visit of Septimius Severus in 201 also took place.
+Aelia Capitolina was a quiet provincial city, but great events such as the imperial visit of Septimius Severus in AD 201 also took place.
 It was commemorated by an inscription discovered near the Western Wall.
-On this occasion the colony received the honorary title “Commodiana Pia Felix”, appearing for the first time on the coins of Geta.
+On this occasion, the colony received the honorary title “Commodiana Pia Felix”, appearing for the first time on the coins of Geta.

-As recently as two weeks ago, on Wednesday 22nd October (the day I arrived in Jerusalem), a rare find of historical significance was unveiled and displayed to the public by the Israel Antiquities Authority: a large slab of limestone engraved with an official Latin inscription dedicated to Hadrian.
+On the 22nd of October 2014 (the very same day of my arrival in Jerusalem), a rare find of historical significance was unveiled and displayed to the public by the Israel Antiquities Authority: a large slab of limestone engraved with an official Latin inscription dedicated to Hadrian.

-Their analysis revealed that this inscription is the right half of an inscription discovered nearby in the late 19th century by the French archaeologist Charles Clermont-Ganneau.
-The inscription slab is currently on display in the courtyard of Studium Biblicum Franciscanum Museum.
+Their analysis revealed that the inscribed slab is the right half of an inscription discovered nearby in the late 19th century by French archaeologist Charles Clermont-Ganneau.
+The inscription is currently on display in the courtyard of Studium Biblicum Franciscanum Museum.